Zeida/Zeida/README.md

 _Currently on a quest to breathe new life into my portfolio, showcasing a treasure trove of projects and innovative ideas I've nurtured throughout my journey._

+> **Note:**
+> I am currently working on creating my portfolio using ASTRO.
+You can check it out [here](https://zeida.github.io/MyPortfolio/).
+This portfolio showcases my projects and skills, reflecting my journey and growth as a developer.

 _Stay tuned as I embark on this exciting adventure of creativity and growth!_

 ---